r0gue-io/pop-node/README.md

 Pop supports Polkadot native contracts (`pallet-contracts`), enabling developers to build with more performant and secure smart contract languages (such as [ink!](https://use.ink/)).

+Get started by using [Pop API](./pop-api) in your contracts!

 # Launching Local Network

 ## Installation

 You can install the [Pop CLI](https://github.com/r0gue-io/pop-cli) as follows:

 ```shell
 cargo install --git https://github.com/r0gue-io/pop-cli
 ```

 ## Spawn Network

 You can spawn a local network as follows:

 ```shell
 pop up parachain -f ./networks/rococo.toml
 ```

 Note: `pop` will automatically source the necessary `polkadot` binaries.
 Currently, these will have to be built if on a non-linux system.